minio/mint/README.md

 #### Env variables

 Set environment variables to pass test target server details to the docker container.
-Supported envs:
+Supported environment variables:

-- `SERVER_ENDPOINT`- <IP/URL>:<PORT> of the Minio server on which the tests has to be run
+- `SERVER_ENDPOINT`- <IP/URL>:<PORT> of the Minio server on which the tests has to be run.
+Defaults to [Minio Play Server](play.minio.io:9000/minio/).
-- `ACCESS_KEY`     - Access Key of the server
+- `ACCESS_KEY`     - Access Key of the server.
+Defaults to Minio Play Access Key.
-- `SECRET_KEY`     - Secret Key of the server
+- `SECRET_KEY`     - Secret Key of the server.
+Defaults to Minio Play Secret Key.
-- `ENABLE_HTTPS`   - Optional value when set to 1 sends HTTPS requests on SSL enabled deployment
+- `ENABLE_HTTPS`   - Set to 1 to send HTTPS requests on SSL enabled deployment.
+Defaults to 0.
-- `DATA_DIR`       - Optional value when set uses data from this directory for SDK tests
+- `DATA_DIR`       - Data directory for SDK tests.
+Defaults to data directory created by `build/data/install.sh` script.
+- `IGNORE_TESTS`   - `;` separated list of SDKs to ignore running.
+Empty by default.

 Note: With no env variables provided the tests are run on play.minio.io by default